PPT Feature Image - Turquoise

 What does a vulva look like?

-- It’s normal for your lips to change or deepen in colour throughout your life.
+• It’s normal for lips to change or deepen in colour throughout life.

-- Inner lips may vary from each other in size, shape and length.
-Some inner lips are exposed and longer than your outer lips, while others may not be visible without spreading your outer lips.
+• Inner lips may vary from each other in size, shape and length.
+Some inner lips are exposed and longer than the outer lips, while others may not be visible without spreading your outer lips.

-- No matter how your vulva looks, you will be able to enjoy sex and be a good sexual partner.
+• How someone’s vulva looks does not impact their ability to enjoy sex or be a good sexual partner.
 Sex is about how you interact with your partner(s), not the look of your body parts.

-- One of the best ways to love your body is to be comfortable with it.
-If you’re unhappy with how your vulva looks, it can help to think differently about your body instead of changing the way it looks.
+• One of the best ways to love your body is to be comfortable with it.
+If you’re unhappy with how your vulva looks, it can help to think differently about your body.
 Look for partner(s) who make you feel good about your body.

 What comes out of your vulva and vagina?